Ptolemy IV Philopator: Ptolemaic dynastic cult

 In 211 BC, Ptolemy IV seems to have begun propagating another cult for his deceased mother Berenice II, on the model of the earlier cult for Ptolemy IV's grandmother, Arsinoe II.
 A temple for Berenice sozousa (Berenice who saves) was established in Alexandria, by the shore, and seems to have been associated with protection of sailors, closely paralleling the cult of Arsinoe II.
 Berenice also received a special priestess, the athlophorus (prize-bearer), who marched in the Ptolemaia procession and appeared in official records of the date ahead of the canephorus (basket-bearer) of Arsinoe II.
 Similar priestesses would be established for later queens in the following reigns.

 Ptolemy IV also strongly emphasised the cult of Dionysus and linked the god closely to the dynastic cult.
 Dionysus was the Greek god of wine and was closely associated with the royal ideal of opulence and luxury, known in Greek as tryphe, which Ptolemy IV wished to cultivate.
 Several new festivals of Dionysus were inaugurated, in which Ptolemy IV himself led the processions, beating on a tympanon.
 He renamed several areas of Alexandria in honour of Dionysus and his attributes.
 Sometime before 217 BC, Ptolemy IV ordered all priests of Dionysus to come to Alexandria to be registered and to submit their holy books and mystery rites to government inspection.
 This demonstrates a desire to assert his total control of Dionysus worship within his realm.
 Ptolemy IV himself was referred to as the Neos Dionysos (New Dionysus) and depicted with attributes of the god in images.
 Equations with other deities were also made in royal imagery: one notable set of gold octodrachms depicts the king with the rayed crown of Apollo or Helios, the trident of Poseidon, and the aegis of Athena, Zeus, and Alexander.

 Many Greek cities that were under Ptolemy IV's control or aligned with him also established official cults in his honour during his reign.
 Greek cities in this period regularly granted such cults to monarchs and other powerful individuals, usually in thanks for a specific benefaction.
-Notable examples are found in Jaffa and other cities of the Levant after the victory at Raphia.
+Notable examples are found in Jaffa and other cities of the Levant after the victory at Raphia, where Ptolemy even bears the title Great king.